Coming soon: The Luminate Musical Rights API

 What you’ll need

-Prepare to submit your claims to CONNECT by gathering or verifying the below.
+Prepare to submit claims by gathering or verifying the below.

 Registered musical assets

 We can only accept claims on musical assets in our database.
-Recordings and products must be registered with a valid ISRC or ICPN; only then can we 1) display them in CONNECT and 2) assign claims information.
+Recordings and products must be registered with a valid ISRC or ICPN; only then can we 1) display them in CONNECT and 2) assign rights.

-To prevent backlogs, submit new rights claims immediately after you register recordings and products with us.
-Check submission status by performing an ID Search with the ISRC or ICPN.
+To prevent backlogs, submit new rights claims immediately after you register recordings and products with Luminate.
+Check submission status by performing an ID Search in th with the ISRC or ICPN.

 API access

-If you’ve submitted claims in the past or requested to become a new claims provider, we’ll let you know when the Musical Rights API is available.
+If you’ve submitted claims or requested to become a new claims provider already, we’ll let you know when the Musical Rights API is available.
 If you choose to start using the API, we’ll supply an API key and instructions as part of the onboarding process.

 Data and metadata